 The “alternate list” is temporary, it is used until the beginning of the program following the application deadline.
 Students must reapply if they are not admitted.

 You will receive a letter 4-6 weeks after deadline date.
-The letter is sent to the address on the application.
-Be sure to keep your records updated.
+The letter will be emailed to the Gadsden State student email account.